rails/rails/guides/source/active_record_callbacks.md

 Product.create # => false
 ```

-WARNING: Any exception that is not `ActiveRecord::Rollback`,
+WARNING: If an exception occurs during the callback chain, Rails will re-raise
-`ActiveRecord::RecordNotSaved` or `ActiveRecord::RecordInvalid` will be
+it unless it is an `ActiveRecord::Rollback`, `ActiveRecord::RecordNotSaved` or
-re-raised by Rails after the callback chain is halted.
+`ActiveRecord::RecordInvalid` exception.

-When `throw :abort` is called in destroy callbacks, `destroy` will return false:
+When `throw :abort` is called in any destroy callback, `destroy` will return false:

 ```ruby
 class User < ActiveRecord::Base